kafkasl/scala_classifiers/README.md

 ## Tree Augmented Naive Bayes

 Tree Augmented Naive Bayes (TANaiveBayes or TANB) method tries to soften the independence assumption between variables of Naive Bayes with a tree-like dependency structure.

+For more information check papers under ./papers folder or read the report.

+If you would like to contribute, have similar and interestings projects, find any error or have some question feel free to write.